gmulders/abacus/README.md

 | **Boolean** | -       | -       | -       | -       | Boolean |
 | **Date**    | -       | -       | -       | Date    | Date    |
 | **Unknown** | String  | Integer | Decimal | Date    | Unknown |

+#### array dereferencing `[...]`
+- Operands: left an array, the index should be an INTEGER
+- Precedence: 3
+- Return type: the same type as the array with dimensionality one less

 #### assignment `=`
 - Operands: left a variable, right a value of the same type as the variable or any type if the variable does not exists.